-1. Deck the halls with boughs of holly:
+1. Deck the halls with holly and baubles:

-Christmas decorations may seem like fun toys for your dog or cat, but they can cause injury especially if eaten.
+Christmas decorations may seem like fun toys for your dog but they can cause injury especially if eaten.
 Glass baubles and holly can cause cuts, while small decorations can be swallowed and cause foreign body blockages in the intestines.
-Cats especially like playing with tinsel and are at risk of intestinal blockage.
-Make sure that you keep decorations out of your pet’s reach at all times.
+Make sure you keep decorations out of your pet’s reach at all times

 2. The candles shine so brightly: